rerun/rerun/README.md

     rerun_log level error

 Now only messages of error or fatal will be produced.
+Invalid log levels are ignored.

 To write a message to a particular level, just specify it.
-Here a message at "info" is used:
+Here's an info level message:

     rerun_log info "here is an info message"

-To write a message at error, use "error":
+To write an error level message, use "error" action:

     rerun_log error "here is an error message"

+Messages of error or fatal level are written to stderr.

-Log messages can also be written to a log file by specifying the `logfile` action.
+Log messages can also be written to a log file by specifying one via the `logfile` action.

     rerun_log logfile my.log
     rerun_log warn "here is a warning message"

+Use the `cat` command to see the log messages:

     cat my.log
-    2013-09-12T121553-PDT] warn  : here is a warning message
+    [2013-09-12T121553-PDT] [warn] : here is a warning message

+Notice the the logfile also includes a timestamp before the level name.
-To stop messages being written from the log file, set it to ""
+To stop messages being written to the log file, set it to "" (empty string):

     rerun_log logfile ""